MGM-1 Matador: Guidance

 The system was initially designed to use the SHANICLE (Short Range Navigation Vehicle) guidance system.
 This was essentially an adaptation of the LORAN hyperbolic navigation system to microwave frequencies to make it smaller and more accurate.
 A total of four stations were required per missile; two were used to produce a signal defining a line passing over the target, and a second pair defined the range.
 The missile's transponders rebroadcast these signals where they were picked up by receivers as the "master" station.
 The difference between the reception of the signals from any given pair indicated how far the missile was from the desired measure - a delay of zero meant it was exactly on course.
 The difference was calculated and the required updates were periodically sent to the missile's autopilot.

 In December 1950 a new system was introduced, MARC.
 This was an adaptation of the AN/MSQ-1 used during the Korean War to provide ground-directed bombing.
 Instead of sending back a signal broadcast across the entire area, MARC used modified war-era SCR-584 radar sets to directly track the missile, which mounted an AN/APS-11 transponder to reflect the signals back to the station.
 These signals directly measured the range to the aircraft, unlike SHANICLE's measurements which were relative values.
 An analog computer then calculated the difference between the missile's current position and desired flight path, and sent signals to the autopilot encoded in the radar signals.
 Guidance tests at Cape Canaveral quickly demonstrated the MARC system to be superior, and the first two production units were set up in September 1951.

 MARC's line-of-sight communications limited the guided range to about 400 km.

-MARC was initially envisioned to consist of a network of ground stations that would hand-off guidance of a missile between stations as it flew towards its target.
+MARC was initially envisioned to consist of a network of ground stations that would hand-off guidance of a missile between stations as it flew toward its target.
 In practice that was rarely successful, and deployed missiles did not attempt it.
 As with all radio communications it was also prone to enemy radio jamming.